alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 var d = Step4(c);
 ```

-That is not better just because each step is pure.
+Breaking a method into `Step1`, `Step2`, `Step3`, and `Step4` does not help by itself.
 A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are not.

 What I want is more modest.

 If a method deletes a customer, call it `DeleteCustomer`.

 If it depends on culture, make the culture explicit where the choice matters.

 If it reads the clock, ask whether `now` should be an input.

 If it has an expected failure mode, ask whether the caller should see that in the return type.

 If it is only calculating a decision, keep it away from the database, clock, and network if practical.

 Behavior the caller must account for should be obvious, explicit, or isolated.

-The goal is not to make every method pure.
-The goal is to make fewer method calls surprising.
+The practical goal is fewer surprising method calls.